-Many incoming students have fears about the workload in university, but I'm here to help!
+As a future university student, you may have fears about the workload, but I'm here to help!

-To help crush those fears and prepare future students for the next step in their academic journeys, I've outlined four distinct differences between schoolwork in university and high school.
-If you're a high school student concerned about post-secondary homework, read on!
+To help crush those fears and prepare you for the next step in your academic journey, I've outlined four distinct differences between schoolwork in university and high school.

 1. You choose your subject matter